rsyncOSX/RsyncUIBuilt/content/post/dataflow.md

     var profile: String = "Default profile"
    }
 ```
-For every task added, a `LogRecords` is created the first time the task is executed.
+For every task added a `LogRecords` is created the first time the task is executed.
 Every log for this task is stored in the `@Relationship(deleteRule: .cascade, inverse: \Log.logrecord) var records: [Log]?` variable.

 ```bash
 @Model